kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 ## Custom settings

-Please track all repository changes that deviate from configuration standard described in the guidelines with an [issue](https://github.tools.sap/kyma/test-infra/issues/new?assignees=&labels=config-change&template=bug_report.md&title=).
+Track all repository changes that deviate from configuration standard described in the guidelines with an [issue](https://github.tools.sap/kyma/test-infra/issues/new?assignees=&labels=config-change&template=bug_report.md&title=).